 This means it will guide through and even handle the whole process itself where possible - from setting up, optimizing and securing, to updating and troubleshooting your WordPress website.
 One of these helpful capabilities includes test-running the newly released WordPress updates in an isolated environment prior to forwarding them to your website.

 In addition to this, opting for WP Engine will give you access to plenty of extras like integrated performance tests with helpful tips, and a staging area where you can try out new plugins or themes, without messing up the actual website.

 If you thought that such a terrific platform wouldn’t cost a lot, you’d be very wrong.
-Namely, the basic plan runs at a whopping $30/month (although it’s actually $22.50 in the first billing cycle).
+Namely, the basic plan runs at a whopping $30/month (25$ if you choose the annual billing cycle).
 However, it helps to know that it’ll get you outstanding managed hosting, optimized Dev/Stage/Prod environments, Evercache, Global CDN, automated SSL certificates, and exceptional 24/7 customer support.

 Wix is a popular website building platform that prides itself on its simple and intuitive yet quality and content-rich editor.
 It has several hundreds of meticulously designed templates, in addition to the already predefined websites.

 Its templates might be its most shining feature, but they’re hardly the only one.
 You’ll also get a built-in image editor filled with various filters, as well as a bunch of eCommerce templates.
 Along with the absence of transaction fees on your sales, these templates make Wix an excellent solution for online shops.